 The Digital Publications Indexing SIG is one of several special interest groups affiliated with the American Society for Indexing (ASI).
 It is a membership group open only to current members of ASI or one of its sister indexing societies in other countries.
 The American Society for Indexing is a nonprofit membership organization founded in 1968 as the American Society of Indexers (changed to American Society for Indexing in 2008) to promote excellence in indexing and increase awareness of the value of well-written indexes.
+Find information about joining ASI and/or the Digital Publications Indexing SIG on the Affiliated SIG Information page.

 The Digital Publications Indexing SIG has the same objectives as ASI, in promoting excellence in indexing and increasing awareness of the value of well-written indexes, specifically for digital publications.
 It is a forum for indexers who are concerned with all aspects of indexing and indexes for digital publications, including, but not necessarily limited to, indexing for digital-only publications, indexing in print-to-digital or print-and-digital workflows, as well as specific issues of embedded indexing, ebook indexing, indexing for websites, and mounting of indexes on the web.
 The focus of index creation is of back-of-the-book-style indexes with browsable main entries and subentries that are linked to tags or anchors (or embedded) within one or more files which may be in HTML, XML, Word, InDesign, or other publishing software formats.